Candy26i/Value-Spectrum/docs/api.md

 ```
 ![Configuration demo](config_illu.png)

-Do this for all the platforms: Youtube, TikTok, Instagram that you want to investigate.
+Do this for all the platforms: YouTube, TikTok, and Instagram that you want to investigate.

 Get your own APIs
 ---------------